Skip to main content

 Hiding unnecessary header menus

-In this tutorial, we will hide the comment icon and count in the header menu.
+In this tutorial, we will hide the comment icon and counter in the header menu.

 Image from Gyazo